Microsoft word - health updates v for ios website 04-06-13

 Other medicines may be needed to control aggressive, agitated, or dangerous behaviors.
 Examplesinclude and .
 These are usually given in very low doses due to therisk of side effects including an increased risk of death.

 It may be necessary to stop any medications that make confusion worse.
 Such medicines may includepainkillers, central nervous system depressants, antihistamines, sleeping pills, and others.
+Never change or stop taking any medicines without first talking to your doctor.

 Some people believe certain vitamins and herbs may help prevent or slowdown AD.